saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 #### 6. Timeout Getters

 This is a long requested feature.
 Selenium 3 allowed you to set timeouts whenever you liked, but provided no way to query the driver for the current timeout values.
 Selenium 4 provides that ability now.

 :::tip
-Best practice is to set the timeout values in the Options class when starting the session and then ignore them during the test (do not use the setters or getters)
+Best practice is to set the timeout values in the Options class when starting the session and then ignore them during the test (do not use the setters or getters).
 :::

 <Tabs